-Admissions office personnel are available from 8 a.m. to 5 p.m.
-Monday through Friday to provide general information about academic offerings and admissions procedures.
-Admissions information may also be obtained by visiting the web site at http://www.ccga.edu.
+The Office of Admissions is open Monday - Friday, 8 AM - 5 PM.
+Admissions counselors are available to provide general information about academic offerings and admissions procedures.
+Admissions information may also be obtained by visiting the web site at www.ccga.edu.